ManishaParakandla/Python-For-Data-Science---Uber-Drives-Project/README.md

 # Python-For-Data-Science---Uber-Drives-Project

-The project is based on the trips made by Uber drivers.
+This project is based on the trips made by Uber drivers.
 Different aspects of the trip are analyzed by using different functions in Python.

 Skills & Tools Covered:
 Python Functions